 Thus far none of these efforts have been deemed successful.
 As for us, we believe the best place to search for the answer is in the Tanakh.
-In fact, we believe the answer to the riddle of what festival scripture reading template the Beloved Disciple is using is found in the writings of the prophet Ezekiel.
-We are certain that Yochanan (John) ben Zebedee was using the last days festival structure that is derived from Ezekiel’s messianic vision of the three required festivals that will be celebrated in the future Golden Age of the kingdom of Israel and the international Commonwealth of Israel.
+In fact, we believe the answer to the riddle of what festival scripture reading template the Beloved Disciple was using is found in the writings of the prophet Ezekiel.
+We are certain that Yochanan (John) ben Zebedee was using the last days Jewish festival calendar that is described in Ezekiel’s (prophetic) messianic vision of the three required festivals (שלוש רגלים) that will be celebrated in the future Golden Age of the kingdom of Israel; and the international Commonwealth of Israel.
 It is also important to note that in the Four Jewish Gospels of the HaBrit HaChadashah:

-The first cleansing occurs at the beginning of the ministry of the Messiah to Israel (just before Pesach) and the last cleansing occurs at the conclusion of His ministry (just before Pesach).
+The first cleansing of the Temple occurs at the beginning of the ministry of the Messiah (just before Pesach) and his last (second) cleansing of the Temple occurs at the conclusion of His ministry (also just before Pesach).

-Note: The two separate times the Jerusalem temple is cleansed (purified) by the Messiah Yeshua both occur in the month of Nisan, just before the observance of Pesach.
-Similarly, in the messianic age the observance of the cleansing of the new Millennial Temple will annually occur just a week (Nisan 1 & 7) ‘before Pesach’ (Nisan 14-21).
+Note: The two separate times the Jerusalem Temple was cleansed (purified) by the Messiah Yeshua both occured in the month of Nisan, just before the observance of Pesach.
+Similarly, in the messianic age the observance of the cleansing of the Shiloh Temple will annually occur just a week (Nisan 1 & 7) ‘before Pesach’ (Nisan 14-21).

 The Fulfillment of Yom Kippur and Shavuot in the future Golden Age of Israel:

 Why did the prophet Ezekiel and Yochanan ben Zevedi (יוחנן בן זבדי), the Spokesperson for the Shlichim (Sent Ones), both leave out of their sacred writings the very important festivals of Yom Kippur and Shavuot?
 The simple reason is because in the messianic age all Israel will be saved.
-All Israel will finally have experienced both the permanent atonement, the once-in-eternity forgiveness of the sins of the people and the nation, and the permanent return of the Presence of the Spirit of Holiness Indwelling all of our men, women and children of Israel.
+All Israel will finally have experienced both the permanent atonement, the once-in-eternity forgiveness of the sins of our people and our nation, and the permanent return of the Presence of the Spirit of Holiness Indwelling all of our men, women and children of Israel.

 The continuation of the observance of Sukkot:

-Once Messiah has returned to earth as the Conquering Messiah ben David and established his messianic (international) kingdom of Israel, with its center at the gloriously rebuilt *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel (פסטיבל לוח השנה הדתי של הנביא יחזקאל) will then be in use (1, 2, 3, 4, 5).
+Once Messiah has returned to earth as the Conquering Messiah ben David and established his messianic (international) kingdom of Israel, with its international center of worship at the *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel (פסטיבל לוח השנה הדתי של הנביא יחזקאל) will then be in use (1, 2, 3, 4, 5).
 What do we conclude from the (prophetic) religious calendar of the prophet Ezekiel?